EKOISMYLOVE/CatchTawawa/README.md

 ## Introduction

+**This project is closed because twitter api doesn't support free access from 2023/02/09.**

 This project uses twitter API to catch @Strangestone tweet (Tawawa on monday) and then uses telegram bot to send content of tweet for user or group.

 Uses cron to schedule for building on Github Actions.